capitolmuckrakr/bloomberg-fec-2024/README.md

 # fec

 ## About
 This app allows for importing and searching expenditures, independent expenditures and contributions from electronic FEC filings.
-It was forked from an app developed by the New York Times.
+It was forked from an app developed by the New York Times but has been extensively modified (so blame me for any errors).
 It relies on a forked version of the NYT's [fec2json](https://github.com/capitolmuckrakr/fec2json) library.

 #### Why not just use the FEC website?
 The FEC website has been substantially improved recently, but it still lacks several main features we desire.